|Home||Arms Trade||Climate Emergency||Environmental Costs of Militarisation||Drones||General Dynamics|

 The Covid-19 pandemic is widely believed to have originated in animals.
 The present outbreak has been traced to wildlife markets in China, but the danger of zoonotic transmission is now inherent in all forms of livestock farming.|

 The global food system is also said to generate up to one-third of all human-caused greenhouse gas emissions.
-Animal Rights and inseparable from Human Rights.
+Animal Rights are inseparable from Human Rights.

-What do the combined imperatives of Covid-19 and the climate crisis mean for biodiversity, for the future of agriculture, and for our own patterns of consumption?
+What do the combined imperatives of Covid-19 and the climate crisis mean for biodiversity, for regenerative agriculture, and for our own patterns of consumption?

 Should we be eating less meat and daily products?